What is a docket?

 - In Westlaw Classic, search for a database using the jurisdiction and the term “Dockets” to find the relevant database.

-- You can check Westlaw Dockets coverage using this reference guide.
+- You can check Westlaw Dockets coverage using this coverage map.

 - Some documents are available, some will tell you that Access is Denied.
 You can also check the “Filings” tab when you find a docket to see if any of the case documents are available.